adafruit/broadcom-peripherals/README.rst

 This repo has two primary branches:

 * `main` - Maintained source files.
-* `built` - auto-updated branch with generated files.
+* `main-build` - auto-updated branch with generated files.
 Useful for submoduling the generated files into your own repo.

 Using
 ======